CogStack/CogStack-NiFi/README.md

 # Security

-Default username : admin     password:admincogstacknifi
+Default username : admin     password : admincogstacknifi

 In previous nifi versions by default there was no user assigned and authentication was anonymous.
 Since 1.14.0 this changed.
 So now we have HTTPS enabled by default via port 8443 (configurable in nifi.properties and the services.yml file).